deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 The staked `ETH` associated with `eETH` is restaked onchain using the Eigenlayer protocol.
 EtherFi delegates their staked `ETH` to _Eigenlayer Node Operators_, those operators can choose which _Eigenlayer AVS_ they will operate for.
 The possible malicious actions of those actors are described in detail in the [DeFiScan Eigenlayer report](/protocols/eigenlayer/ethereum#dependencies).
 Nonetheless, in the case of EtherFi, the protocol uses an older version of Eigenlayer with the following particularities:

-- The _Operator_ delegate their entire stake to the _AVSs_ they operate for.
-In practice, this leads to their stake being "duplicated" for each _AVS_.
+- The _Operators_ allocate their entire delegated stake to all _AVSs_ they operate.
+If slashing was enabled, this would mean that all AVSs share slashing claims on the same allocation, leading to a first come first serve race to succeed in slashing.
-- The _AVSs_ cannot slash the _Operators_.
+- Currently, the _AVSs_ cannot slash the EtherFi _Operators_.
 As such, misbehaviour from the _AVSs_ or _Operators_ cannot lead to the _loss of user funds_.
-However, _loss of unclaimed yield_ remains possible as the _AVSs_ are trusted to distribute the rewards fairly and could refuse to do so.
+- However, _loss of unclaimed yield_ remains possible as the _AVSs_ are trusted to distribute the rewards fairly and could refuse to do so.

 This version of the protocol could be deprecated in the future.
 The contract addresses of each operator is listed in the [Eigenlayer Operators table](#eigenlayer-operators).

-[To date](https://community.chaoslabs.xyz/etherfi/risk/avs), the staked `ETH` is restaked through 12 _EigenLayer Node Operators_ across 17 _EigenLayer AVSs_.
-The funds are not equally distributed among _Operators_ and _AVSs_; the _Operator_ and _AVS_ with the highest concentrations have 17.5% and 9.9% respectively."
+The list of _Eigenlayer Node Operators_ and _Eigenlayer AVSs_ used by EtherFi can be seen [on this dashboard.](https://community.chaoslabs.xyz/etherfi/risk/avs)

 Each EtherFi's Ethereum validator has its withdrawal address set to a dedicated `EigenPod` contract.
 The `EigenPod` contracts are upgradeable by an [Eigenlayer multisig] which meets the security council requirements.
 Upgrading this contract could allow the multisig to trigger withdrawals and redirect the funds to an arbitrary address, leading to the _loss of user funds_.